Few artifacts of formal learning are as iconic as the letter grade.

 The Failure of the Letter Grade

-The letter grade fails because its job–to communicate learning results to learners and families—cannot possibly be performed a single symbol.
+The letter grade fails because one its primary functions–to communicate learning results to learners and families—cannot possibly be performed a single symbol.

 Further, the letter grade ‘pauses’ learning–basically says that at this point, if I had to average all of your understanding, progress, success, and performance into a single alphanumeric character, it’d be this, but really this is over-simplifying things because learning is messy and understanding is highly dynamic and perishable.

 But parents don’t want to hear about understanding because it’s grey area that doesn’t make sense.
 It sounds like spin.
 It’s subjective.
 Complex.
 They want it to be distilled for them–and rightfully so, but that reduction dissolves the honesty of the learning process.
 Conversations with parents turn most frequently on missing work, learner temperament and/or attendance, or the letter grade.
 Rarely does it explore the value or utility of knowledge, creative thinking or curiosity, or even the crucial ability to evaluate information or apply and transfer what’s been learned.

 So that leaves education in a tight spot.
 Parents need capacity as bad as the education system itself.